 You can enjoy hummus as a spread.
 Spread hummus on pita or other bread, add a drizzle of olive oil and if you like spicy food you can add a touch of cayenne.
 Or for something more filling, spread hummus onto bread and add sliced tomato, avocado and cucumbers.
 It's also delicious with sliced roast chicken or beef.

 You can also eat hummus as a side dish.
-Serve it with pita bread and grilled meats, such as these Kafta Kebabs and grilled or roast chicken.
+Serve it with pita bread and grilled or roasted meats, such as these Kafta Kebabs, Chicken Shawarma Kebabs or roast chicken.
 It can also be eaten with fish, try it with this Pistachio crusted Salmon or this Baked Rainbow Trout.
 Since hummus is vegetarian it can also be served with other vegetarian dishes such as this Sweet Potato and Black Bean Quinoa or this Tabbouleh Salad.

 Store leftover hummus in an airtight container in the refrigerator for up to a week.